Cardinal characteristics and countable Borel equivalence relations: A general framework for combinatorial properties

-For instance, the pseudo-intersection number $\frp$ is the norm of the relation $([\omega]^\omega,2^\omega,\not\subset^*\nolinebreak)$ relativized to the property $\Phi(\mathcal F)=$ ``$\mathcal F$ is centered.''
+For instance, the pseudo-intersection number $\frp$ is the norm of the relation $([\omega]^\omega,2^\omega, \not\subset^*\nolinebreak)$ relativized to the property $\Phi(\mathcal F)=$ ``$\mathcal F$ is centered.''

-Cardinal invariants that can be expressed as the relativized norm of a relation are said to be \emph{tame}.
+Cardinal characteristics that can be expressed as the relativized norm of a relation are said to be \emph{tame}.
 (This terminology is usually reserved for the case when additional definability constraints are imposed on $\bm{A}$ and $\Phi$.
 At present we shall not have need of any further precision, but see Appendix~B of \cite{zap} for a discussion.)
-For our purposes, we must consider only those relations $\bm{A}$ such that both $A_-$ and $A_+$ are subspaces of either $\omega^\omega$ or $\mathcal P(\omega)=2^\omega$.
-The reason is that on each of these spaces we have an appropriate notion of \emph{almost equality}.
-More precisely, for $S\subset2^\omega$ we let $E_0(S)$ denote the restriction of $E_0$ to $S$, and for $S\subset\omega^\omega$ we let $E_0(S)$ denote the restriction of $\ord=^*$ to $S$.
-A relation $\bm{A}$ is said to be \emph{invariant} if both $A_-$ and $A_+$ are Borel subspaces of either $\omega^\omega$ or $\mathcal P(\omega)$, and whenever $x\mathrel{E_0(A_-)}x'$ and $y\mathrel{E_0(A_+)}y'$, we have